celiason/museum-visitor-model/README.md

 - The number of tweets put out by the Bristol Museum had little effect on visitors (0.03 importance score), and there was a flatline after 5-10 tweets per day, suggesting that this would be an optimal number going forward to optimize time budgets (of social media staff, etc).

 - We can forecast overall revenue by calculating the area under the curve based on weather predictions and historic date.
-Assuming a visitor purchases on average $xx in food and $xx in special exhibit tickets, I predict $XX total revenue for 2025 based on my model.
+Assuming a visitor purchases on average $20 USD in food and $12 USD in special exhibit tickets, I predict $XX total revenue for 2025 based on my model.

+maybe 1/10 people buy a ticket??

 ## Future directions